zaufi/pytest-matcher/doc/api.rst

                 assert expected_out.match(stdout) == True

         .. note::
-            The plugin provides elaborate output on assert failure, but to make it work, one should use an explicit check for the ``True`` value of the ``expected_out.match(…)`` result.
+            The plugin provides detailed output on assertion failure, but it only works if you explicitly check for ``True`` from ``expected_out.match(…)``.

 .. py:data:: expected_yaml

-    This fixture provides an easy way to check if the output YAML data matches the expectations.
+    This fixture provides an easy way to verify that YAML output matches the expectations.

     .. todo::
         More docs on this!